Complete Guide: Installing Manjaro with Secure Boot Enabled

 Copy

-Create grub boot partition
+Create a grub boot partition

 sgdisk --new 4::+1G --typecode 4:8300 --change-name 4:"Linux filesystem" /dev/sdy